amanbolat/furutsu/README.md

 such as `Taobao` and `JD.com` have more complex discount system and leave the choice to customers.
 They provide `% discounts`, `set discounts`, `minimum order discounts` and customers may choose them by themselves.

+2. Adding the set of items has also affected the functionality of quantity adjustment.
+If we add or remove items from the set it changes the quantity of that particular product in the cart, BUT what about removing the item?
+Should we remove all the items of this kind or remove only the exact quantity of the product in the set?
+Currently, when user presses the DELETE button all the items of this kind will be removed from the cart.

+Suggestion: reconsider the idea of the set.
+See question #1.

-2. Given cart rules about discounts would seem to be a little vague.
+3. Given cart rules about discounts would seem to be a little vague.

 Questions:
 - Discounts intersection.
 What if two or more discounts are applicable to the same set of items?